Shekinah Fashaw-Walters

 Biography

 Providing quality care for all means dismantling structural inequities and providing equitable high-quality care for the most marginalized.
 As a health services researcher, Dr. Fashaw-Walters’ program of research focuses on understanding the inequities in aging while elucidating and explicitly naming racism as a fundamental determinant of health inequities within long-term care.
 She conducts research across the long-term services and support continuum.
-Dr. Fashaw-Walters is a health equity and aging tenure-track Assistant Professor in the Division of Health Policy & Management at the University of Minnesota’s School of Public Health, a graduate of Brown University, UNC Chapel Hill, and the University of Central Florida.
-Dr. Fashaw-Walters is also an affiliate faculty member with the Center for Antiracism Research for Health Equity and the Center for Healthy Aging and Innovation.
+Dr. Fashaw-Walters is an Assistant Professor of Medical Ethics and Health Policy at the University of Pennsylvania.
+She was an Assistant Professor in the Division of Health Policy & Management at the University of Minnesota’s School of Public Health, a graduate of Brown University, UNC Chapel Hill, and the University of Central Florida.
+Dr. Fashaw-Walters is also an affiliate faculty member with the Center for Antiracism Research for Health Equity and the Center for Healthy Aging and Innovation and a visiting scholar at the Institute for Social Research and Data Innovation at the University of Minnesota.
 She envisions a society where the strength, autonomy, dignity, and independence of all older adults are enhanced by LTSS policies and practices that promote healthy and equitable aging.
 And to get there, as she says, “there is much work to be done.”